 Born in Chambersburg, Pennsylvania, Tracy began drawing as soon as she could hold a crayon in her hand.
 She studied privately as a child and completed a 4 year Bachelor’s degree program at Tyler School of Art in Philadelphia.
 She continued her studies in naturalism at the Florence Academy of Art in Italy.

 Tracy began street painting in 1998 and is considered by Madonnari peers, festival directors and viewers among the finest street painters today.
 Tracy has participated as an invited featured artist in many festivals and events in the US and internationally where her paintings have won numerous awards & accolades – she currently holds a Guinness World Record for the largest street painting by an individual, which was set in 2006.
-Tracy’s work is also featured in the book ‘3D Street Art’, by Birgit Krols, Tectum Publishing, 2010.
+Tracy’s work has been featured in numerous publications including ‘3D Street Art’, by Birgit Krols, Tectum Publishing, 2010.

 Tracy is also a leader in organizing large scale public arts projects worldwide, with extensive knowledge in project management and planning to international team building.
 Tracy has consulted in developing street painting festivals in China, Mexico, India, Russia and throughout the US.
 She completed a streetpainting tour of Tajikistan in 2012, and throughout India in both 2012 & 2009, sponsored by the US State Department / Consulate General, creating exhibition 3D street paintings and teaching workshops at distinguished universities and art colleges in those countries.
+In 2013 she curated the first annual DO/AC 3d Chalk Festival in Atlantic City, New Jersey, in partnership with the Atlantic City Alliance, which showcased 14 of the world’s best international 3d street art & chalk artists.
+She also presented 3d street painting Master Classes at the 2013 Youth Biennale in Almaty, Kazakhstan, sponsored by the UNESCO Club Kazakhstan, providing instruction to over 200 students.
 In conjunction with supporting arts non-profits, Tracy’s services also provide hands on workshops and demonstrations in an effort to promote street painting awareness and education globally.

 “I’m a street painter – I draw things with chalk pastels on pavement; streets, plazas or sidewalks in urban public areas.
 I have a passion for manipulating 2D surfaces to reveal an unlikely alternative in 3D, typically designing and creating interactive images which invite the viewer to become part of my imagined world.
 As a result, communicating through this manner of direct participation has certainly become the keystone of my philosophy on being a visual artist.